-- CONCERNED that 80% of wetlands have been lost in many areas of the world since 1700 (Davidson, 2014), and that 35% of wetlands, where data is available, have been lost since 1970, a rate three times greater than that of forests (Global Wetlands Outlook, 2018) and NOTING that the key driver in the loss and degradation of wetlands, as indicated by the Millennium Ecosystem Assessment (2005), has been the conversion and drainage of land for agricultural production, groundwater depletion and abstraction of water for crop irrigation, as well as the use of agrochemicals, fertilizers and pesticides; - FURTHER CONCERNED that many wetland areas that were for centuries used for sustainable agricultural production have been lost in the past 150 years, either intentionally by drainage, which has increased sharply since the 1960s, or indirectly by groundwater depletion; - 3.
-AWARE that, in Resolution VIII.34 on Agriculture, wetlands and water resource management, the Convention has recognized that wetlands can play important roles in relation to agriculture, and NOTING the high dependence of local communities on wetland resources, particularly in developing countries and notably in terms of small-scale subsistence agriculture, domestic water supply, and other uses that may contribute directly to poverty alleviation; - 4.
+- 1. CONCERNED that 80% of wetlands have been lost in many areas of the world since 1700 1, and that 35% of wetlands, where data are available, have been lost since 1970, a rate three times greater than that of forests (Global Wetlands Outlook, 2018) and NOTING that there is a recognition that one of main drivers in the loss and degradation of wetlands, as indicated by the Millennium Ecosystem Assessment (2005), has been the clearing and drainage of land including for agricultural production; - FURTHER CONCERNED that many wetland areas that were for centuries used for sustainable agricultural production have been lost in the past 150 years, either intentionally by drainage, which has increased sharply since the 1960s, or indirectly by groundwater depletion; - 3.
+AWARE that, in Resolution VIII.34 on Agriculture, wetlands and water resource management, the Convention has recognized that wetlands can play important roles in relation to agriculture; and NOTING the high dependence of local communities on wetland resources, particularly in developing countries and notably in terms of small-scale subsistence agriculture, domestic water supply, and other uses that may contribute directly to poverty alleviation; - 4.
 FURTHER AWARE that Resolution X.31 on Enhancing biodiversity in rice paddies as wetland systems and Resolution XI.15 on Agriculture-wetland interactions: rice paddy and pest control stress the importance of sustainable rice paddy cultivation for local and global livelihoods; - 5.
-NOTING the recognition by the United Nations Conference on Sustainable Development ("Rio+20", Brazil, 2012), in paragraph 111 of the outcome document The Future We Want, of the need to promote more sustainable agriculture and to maintain natural ecological processes that support food production systems, as well as the Sustainable Development Goals (SDGs), in particular SDG 1 and SDG 2; - NOTING the outcomes of the 2nd International Symposium on Agroecology (Rome, 2018) which called on stakeholders to view agroecology as an opportunity to transform the food system and address challenges including environmental, economic and social components; - 7.
-NOTING the 2015 Paris Pact on water and adaptation to climate change in the basins of rivers, lakes and aquifers, which calls for the services of water-related ecosystems in adaptation to
+NOTING the recognition by the United Nations Conference on Sustainable Development ("Rio+20", Brazil, 2012), in paragraph 111 of the outcome document The Future We Want, of the need to promote more sustainable agriculture and to maintain natural ecological processes that support food production systems, as well as the Sustainable Development Goals (SDGs), in particular SDG 1 and SDG 2; - 6.
+NOTING the outcomes of the second International Symposium on Agroecology (Rome, 2018) which called on stakeholders to view agroecology as an opportunity to transform the food system and address challenges including environmental, economic and social components; - 7.
+NOTING the 2015 Paris Pact on water and adaptation to climate change in the basins of rivers, lakes and aquifers, which calls for the services of water-related ecosystems in adaptation to climate change to be enhanced, through, inter alia, protection and restoration of wetlands and coastlines, reforestation and other natural water retention measures;